GuardianLabs/ERCs/ERCS/erc-draft_composite_policy.md

 ### Definitions

-**Policy** - a rule or set of rules combined in such a way as to be perceived as one coherent rule.
-Policy is a term that is clearly defined only in connection with the action to which it applies.
-For example, a particular bank transfer must always comply with the bank's policy for that type of transfer.
-This particular policy may be a single rule or a composite of several.
-Moreover, a policy may be a composite of several other policies, which in this case are perceived as rules.
+**Policy** - A rule or set of rules combined to form one coherent rule.
+A policy is defined in relation to the action to which it applies.
+For example, a bank transfer must comply with the bank's policy for that specific transfer type.
+This policy may be a single rule or a composite of several rules.
+Furthermore, a policy may be composed of several other policies, which in this context are treated as rules.
-So, to summarize, a policy is a rule for a specific transaction, no matter how complex or simple.
+To summarize, a policy is a rule governing a specific transaction, regardless of its complexity.

-In this context, the elementary particle that makes up a policy is called an **artifact**.
-An artifact - is also a rule, but it is indivisible within the policy.
-Inside, an artifact can be as complex or as simple as its creator wants it to be.
+In this standard, the fundamental component of a policy is called an **artifact**.
+An artifact is also a rule, but it is atomic within the policy context.
+Internally, an artifact can be as simple or complex as its creator requires.

-For example, the policy “must be over 21 years old and a citizen” consists of the artifacts “must be over 21 years old” and “must be a citizen”.
-Obviously, it is possible to define the artifact “to be over 21 and to be a citizen” if desired, but it is recommended to choose a more natural granularity.
+For example, a policy stating "must be over 21 years old and a citizen" comprises two artifacts: "must be over 21 years old" and "must be a citizen".
+While one could define a single artifact encompassing both requirements, it is generally recommended to maintain granularity that reflects natural divisions of logic.

-Moreover, artifacts in the context of the current proposal are arbitrary contracts, so they can be not only rules, but also arbitrary transactions.
-It follows that “should be” and “and” are also artifacts.
+Artifacts in this proposal are implemented as smart contracts, allowing them to represent not only rules but also arbitrary transactions.
+Consequently, logical operators like "should be" and "and" are also implemented as artifacts.
-From all of the above, it turns out that politics is a constructor consisting of simple blocks - artifacts.

-The technical details of such a constructor - one that allows you to change blocks and dynamically supply them with data - are defined by this standard.
+This construction system - which allows for modifying components and dynamically supplying them with data - is defined by this standard.

 ### Interfaces

-Artifacts can implement any logic, but they must adhere to a standard interface that will allow the policy controller to integrate them correctly and ensure an unmodified data flow between them:
+Artifacts may implement any logic but MUST adhere to a standard interface that allows the policy controller to integrate them correctly and ensure consistent data flow:

 ```solidity
 interface IArbitraryDataArtifact {